The Brothers Lionheart: Plot

 The Lionheart Brothers soon depart for Karmanjaka and manage to release Orvar moments before he is to be collected and fed to Katla, but their escape is soon discovered.
 They ride back as fast as they can towards the Karma Falls, but the pursuing soldiers start overtaking Karl and Jonatan.
 Karl throws himself off the horse and hides so that Jonatan and Orvar can escape, but soon afterwards he encounters Sofia and Hubert, who are being led into a trap by Jossi.
 Karl denounces Jossi as the traitor, and while trying to escape by boat, Jossi is carried by the river's current to the Karma Falls, where he perishes.

 The Thorn Rose people rise and engage Tengil's forces in battle, but Tengil calls Katla, who begins to decimate the rebels' ranks, including Hubert and Mattias.
 Jonatan manages to snatch the trumpet from Tengil and bring Katla under his control, compelling her to kill Tengil.
 Considering Katla an ever-lingering danger despite her current docility, the people decide to get rid of her once and for all, and Jonatan and Karl volunteer for this task.
-They lure the dragon to Karmanjaka, where they intend to seal her inside her cave to be weakened by starvation; but while navigating the treacherous path, Jonatan loses the trumpet, which frees Katla from his control and drives her into chasing them.
+They lure the dragon to Karmanjaka, where they intend to seal her inside her cave to be weakened by starvation.
+While navigating the treacherous path, Jonatan loses the trumpet, which frees Katla from his control and drives her into chasing them.
 The Lionheart Brothers barely escape with their lives when an ancient lindworm, Karm, suddenly rises from the waters and engages Katla in mortal combat, which ends with the two monsters killing each other.

 Jonatan and Karl set up a camp for the night, and Jonatan explains that during their flight he was burned by Katla's fire and that he will get paralyzed as a result, and he does not want to live like that.
 When Jonatan can move only his arms, he tells Karl about the land that lies after Nangijala called Nangilima, a land of light where there are only happy adventures.
 Karl does not want to be separated again from his brother, so he carries him on his back to a cliffdrop.
 Karl makes the jump, vowing never to be afraid again, but is cut off as they reach the bottom of the gorge.
 Then the narrative jump-cuts to Karl crying out jubilantly: "Oh, Nangilima!
 Yes, Jonatan, yes – I see the light!
 I see the light!"